nuclearmistake/gedit-folding/README.md

 Usage
 --------

-* `Alt-Z` on selected lines will collapse them
-* `Alt-Z` on an indented block's top line will collapse that block
+* `Alt-Z` on an indented block's top line (or within the block) will collapse that block
 * `Alt-Z` on a folded block will expand it
+* `Shift-Alt-Z` will expand all collapsed blocks
+* `Alt-X` will collapse all blocks within/deeper than the current one
+* `Shift-Alt-X` will collapse everything
-* `Alt-X` will collapse all blocks on the deepest indention column (you can keep pressing Alt-X until all indention levels are folded)
+* `Ctrl-Alt-X` will collapse all blocks on the deepest indention column (you can keep pressing Alt-X until all indention levels are folded)
-* `Shift-Alt-X` will expand all the collapsed blocks